jrswab/Unfollow-Twitter-Users/README.md

 8. Profit!

   **Notice:**
-  * If you want to run this script more than once make sure you reload twitter so the 'non-followers' are off the page.
-Else this will just reclick and have you refollow everyone you just unfollowed...
-  * Also make sure to type the usernames of the non-followers you wish to keep following exacly as is showin in their handle (no need to prefix with '@').
+  * Make sure to type the usernames of the non-followers you wish to keep following exacly as is showin in their handle (no need to prefix with '@'). eg: "jrswab" is not the same as "Jrswab", "JRswab", "jrSWab", ect.

 **To Do:**
 1. Allow users to specifiy maximum wait time between actions.